Late1nAutumn/Assessment-Project-Broadcast/README.md

 This is a static SPA forged from their requirement:

-> I would like to validate if an entered credit card number is a valid credit card number using the [Luhn algorithm](en.wikipedia.org/wiki/Luhn_algorithm).
-> A user should be able to enter a credit card number into a React based UI where the validation logic is a node powered express service.
+> I would like to validate if an entered credit card number is a valid credit card number using the [Luhn algorithm](en.wikipedia.org/wiki/Luhn_algorithm).\nA user should be able to enter a credit card number into a React based UI where the validation logic is a node powered express service.